 |Article V||Violation of Law and University Conduct|

-|Article VI||Student Conduct Adjudication Policies|
+|Article VI||Student Conduct Adjudication Process|

 |Article IX||Interpretation and Revision|